Click here to view high resolution photos

 For 1968 Shelby not only wanted to introduce a car that would threaten other car manufacturers and their sports car models, but also appeal to more people in America.
 This was the first year that all Shelby cars were built in New Jersey.
 Ford was working on a new engine called the “Cobra Jet”, which was developed in order to go up against Chevrolet Chevelles in drag racing.
 While Ford rated the engine at a “modest” 335hp to try and fool the NHRA officials, it actually produced closer to 400hp.
 With over 450lb-ft of torque, it was perfect for the range-topping Shelby GT500KR.
 Convertibles were introduced to the GT500 line in 1968, coinciding with the King of the Road perfectly.

 King of the Road convertibles were only a small part of total Shelby production in 1968.
-While there was a total of 4,451 Shelby examples built, only 517 were GT500KR convertibles.
+While there was a total of 4,451 Shelby examples built that year, only 518 were GT500KR convertibles.
 Even rarer was the factory 4-speed manual transmission inside of these roofless models.
-With an integrated roll hoop, a special interior, mountain-moving power and torque, and a host of mechanical upgrades that included power brakes, beefier suspension, quad-tip exhaust, the GT500KR was and felt like a range-topping model.
+With an integrated roll hoop, a special interior, mountain-moving power and torque, and a host of mechanical upgrades that included power brakes, beefier suspension, and quad-tip exhaust, the GT500KR was and felt like a range-topping model.
 With its long sloping hood hiding the 428 cubic inch V8 underneath hand-laid fiberglass, it became a contender and dominator at any stoplight or backroad.

 This 1968 Shelby GT500KR was shipped to Frontier Motor Sales in Niagara Falls, New York, with its invoice dated July 23rd, 1968 per the Shelby American World Registry.
-Reportedly it was purchased by a mother whose son convinced her that she desperately needed a Shelby Cobra 427 as her new car.
-On the day she was set to test the Cobra it was raining, and she decided that it was too impractical.
-However, this GT500KR was also available.
-It was equipped with power steering, tilt steering wheel, power brakes, shoulder harnesses, and a 3.50 Detroit Locker rear differential.
-It was also optioned in white over a black interior, factory 4-speed manual transmission, and more importantly had a top, she took it for a test drive and subsequently purchased the car.
+It was first purchased by Jean Fitzpatrick, whose son tried to convince her that she desperately needed a Shelby Cobra 427 as her new car.
+On the day she was set to test the Cobra it was raining and she decided that it was too impractical.
+However, this GT500KR was also available and was sitting on the showroom floor.
+It was equipped with a black interior, the GT500 428-4V V8 engine, 4-speed manual transmission, a 3.50 Detroit Locker rear differential, black power convertible top with glass backlite, GT equipment group, visibility group, power steering, power front disc brakes, Tilt-away steering column, AM radio, and the interior décor group.

-Over the course of its travels, the GT500KR was completely restored to a fantastic level, with a restoration that to this day has stood up to the test of time.
-The most recent owner purchased the car around 2013, keeping it as a part of his collection of cars and driving it sparingly.
+Over the course of its travels, the GT500KR was completely restored to a fantastic level, with a reported 2,000-hour restoration that to this day has stood up to the test of time.

 Upon arrival at Canepa, Bruce Canepa took the car for a test drive to feel out how it performed.
 Having driven a number of Shelby GT500KRs in his lifetime paired with his exceptional attention to detail, he knew how one should drive.
-Upon returning, he determined that it was one of the best driving GT500KRs that he had ever experienced.
-During our intensive inspection, it was obvious that this car was exceptionally original to begin with and provided a fantastic foundation for a stunning restoration.
+Upon returning, he determined that it was an awesome-driving GT500KR.
+During Canepa’s intensive inspection, it was obvious that this car was exceptionally original to begin with and provided a fantastic foundation for the stunning restoration.
 It is also apparent that the car has been taken care of with fantastic detail since the completion of the restoration based on the current condition of the car.